ErikRowe/Bachelor-E2205/README.md

 ## Summary

-Controller Package ROS2 node with the purpose of requiring joystick input and converting to a setpoint change for the PID.
+Controller Package ROS2 node with the purpose of taking joystick input and converting to a setpoint change for the PD controller.
 Joystick input is gathered using Joy library and then converted to body frame actions **surge, sway, heave, roll, pitch, yaw**.
 These actions are then converted to a setpoint change relative to current state.

-The PID depends on state estimation information such as position, attitude and velocities.
+The PD controller depends on state estimation information such as position, attitude and velocities.

 ## Subscribes to
 * sensor_msgs/msg/Joy Joy